Exposure 2017 © Made exclusively for White Tiger Warrior Arts

 We have here a few Wikipedia links to common or interesting Martial Arts that we think you may wish to read

 Jujitsu evolved among the Samurai of feudal Japan as a method for defeating an armed and armoured opponent in which one uses no weapon, or only a short weapon.

 Because striking against an armoured opponent proved ineffective, practitioners learned that the most efficient methods for neutralizing an enemy took the form of pins, joint locks, and throws.
 These techniques were developed around the principal of using an attacker's energy against him, rather than directly opposing it.

 We at White Tiger Jujitsu follow a syllabus that has been continuously developed and incorporates not only the traditional art handed down over the generations, but also contemporary moves that compliment and enhance the art.

-MeanStreak MMA is a reality based martial art system that teaches effective techniques that can be used in a combat situation.
+MeanStreak is a reality based martial art system that teaches effective techniques that can be used in a combat situation.
 The whole emphasis of MeanStreak is simple :

 MeanStreak really is a mixed martial art, it has throws, joint locks, takedowns, limb destruction, pressure points, ground fighting, nerve attacks, cavity strikes & submissions

 This allows you to practice different techniques and finishes which makes you much more effective in the event of an assault or attack, by improving your reactions and ability.